 What does college teaching, as a profession, look like?
 Visit the Occupational Outlook Handbook's site on Postsecondary Teaching.

 Why teach at a community college?
 This article provides a nice overview of the reasons educators pursue community college teaching and the process for doing so.
 It targets foreign language teachers but has insights applicable to anyone interested in affecting lives through community college teaching.

-The Teaching concentration is offered on ASU's main campus.
+The Teaching concentration is offered on App State's main campus.
 Each Higher Education Program course required for the concentration meets one evening per week.
 Students will need to check with the department of their focus discipline for information about when those classes will be offered.

 Starting in Fall 2013, students in the Teaching concentration will take the following 36 credit hours: